+Human health, local and global economies, and sustainable food and water supplies all depend on state-of-the-art knowledge about insects, their integral roles in ecosystems, and their effective management.
+Insects outnumber all other life forms combined.
 Although less than 5% are pests, they consume about 20% of the world's crops.
 Throughout history, insects have killed more people than war.
-Fortunately, many more species of insects are beneficial, helping to control pests and recycle nutrients.
-Without pollination by honey bees and other insects, our diet would have few fruits and vegetables.
+Fortunately, many more species of insects are beneficial, helping to control pests, recycle nutrients, and pollinate crops.

 OSU Department of Entomology is the only University department in Ohio focused on the study of insects